 These are the most versatile Dragons in the roster, with Strength and Skill Damage bonuses applicable to the majority of the roster.

-These Dragons are seen as side-grades to the above Tier 1 Dragons-- Their passives are equal to or greater than pure Strength when paired with the right characters, but are otherwise less effective.
-Powerful HP Dragons, who greatly benefit healers, are also included here.
+These Dragons are seen as side-grades to the above Tier 1 Dragons-- Their passives are equal to or greater than Strength or Skill Damage when paired with the right characters, but are otherwise less effective.

 Like Prometheus, Gilgamesh is a great value for players who can’t go for the MUB.
 His offense isn’t as high as Cupid, but 35% Strength and 15% Shadow Res will serve most all Adventurers.

 Dragons here are typically either pure Strength or balanced for offense and defense.
 Most anyone can safely equip these, but neither bonus is as strong as those of higher-tier Dragons.